bcko/Ud-FS-LinuxServerConfig-LightSail/L02_Linux_Security.md

 ## Supported Key Types

-The ssh-keygen application can generate key pairs of various types.
+- The ssh-keygen application can generate key pairs of various types.
-The key you just generated was an RSA key, which is the default type if you don't specifically define a different type.
+- The key you just generated was an RSA key, which is the default type if you don't specifically define a different type.
-Read through the ssh-keygen man page and determine what other key types are supported by the SSH version 2 protocol.

-The SSH version two protocol supports the DSA, ECDSA, ED25519, and RSA key types.
+- The SSH version two protocol supports the DSA, ECDSA, ED25519, and RSA key types.
-MD5 and SHA256 are hashing algorithms that are not suitable for public key encryption.
+- MD5 and SHA256 are hashing algorithms that are not suitable for public key encryption.

 ## Installing a Public Key